 Unfortunately, what has not yet been acknowledged by the conservation community is the vast number of sport shooters who value wild animals alive and would not support recreational killing if given a choice.
 Many of whom may also believe that truly conserving wildlife is incompatible with killing animals or growing wildlife populations for the sole purpose of satisfying hunter demands.

-It is also time to recognize the hunting industry’s assertions that hunters pay for everything is an absolutely falsehood.
+It is also time to recognize the hunting industry’s assertions that hunters pay for everything is an absolute falsehood.
 The majority of the public and sport shooters are not hunters or more specifically, “users” of wildlife resources and they deserve a voice in how wildlife is managed that is proportionate to their majority status.

 [i] The term “sport hunting” refers to killing for fun, hobby or recreation.
 Neither the activity, nor the use of the word “sport” to describe it, is condoned by CWE.